 The University and the Arts Faculty regard plagiarism as a serious matter.
 Students who plagiarise will fail the assessment task where plagiarism is detected and may well fail the subject.
 All cases of plagiarism are recorded and those who continue to plagiarise can be excluded from the University.
 There is sometimes the temptation to use the internet to plagiarise material.
-Be sure that if your can find it, so can the marker.
+Be sure that if you can find it, so can the marker.
 In fact, this is the easiest form of plagiarism to detect.

-The problem, especially for first years, can lie in the fact that students are not aware of what plagiarism is.
+The problem, especially for 'First Years', can lie in the fact that students are not aware of what plagiarism is.
 For example, lifting someone else's work and presenting it as your own is clearly plagiarism by any standard.
 But there can be cases of technical plagiarism.
-For example, you might reproduce entire passages from a text, and source it, but without quotation marks, it is plagiarism.
+For example, you might reproduce entire passages from a text, and source it, but without quotation marks, that too is plagiarism.
 Changing a word or two in a sentence or paragraph by another author is plagiarism.
-Copying the work of another student is also plagiarism.
+Copying the work of another student is also plagiarism and resubmitting your own work as part of two different forms of assessment is also plagiarism.